lyteword/chspurgeon-tod/volume-3/psalm-77.md

 **Verses 1, 3, 5, 10.** Note the wise man's progress out of his soul trouble.

-1\.I cried.
+1\.
+I cried.

-2\.I remembered.
+2\.
+I remembered.

-3\.I considered.
+3\.
+I considered.

-4\.I said.
+4\.
+I said.

 **Verse 2.** See "Spurgeon's Sermons, "No. 853.
 "A Sermon for the Most Miserable of Men."

 **Verse 2.**

-1\.Special prayer: *In the days,* etc.
+1\.
+Special prayer: *In the days,* etc.

-2\.Persevering prayer: hands lifted up to God by night as well as by day.
+2\.
+Persevering prayer: hands lifted up to God by night as well as by day.

-3\.Agonizing prayer: *my soul refused to be comforted, until the answer came*.
+3\.
+Agonizing prayer: *my soul refused to be comforted, until the answer came*.
 "Being in an agony, he prayed, "etc.

 **Verse 2.** (*last clause* ).
 When this is wise, and when it is censurable.

 **Verse 4.**

-1\.A good man cannot rest on his bed until his soul rests on God.
+1\.
+A good man cannot rest on his bed until his soul rests on God.

-2\.He cannot speak freely to others until God speaks peace to his soul. *G. R.*
+2\.
+He cannot speak freely to others until God speaks peace to his soul. *G. R.*

 **Verse 4.** Occupation for the sleepless, and consolation for the speechless.

 **Verses 5-6.** There are four rules for obtaining comfort in affliction.

-1\.The consideration of God's goodness to his people of old.
+1\.
+The consideration of God's goodness to his people of old.

-2\.Remembrance of our own past experience.
+2\.
+Remembrance of our own past experience.

-3\.Self examination.
+3\.
+Self examination.

-4\.The diligent study of the word. *G. R.*
+4\.
+The diligent study of the word. *G. R.*

 **Verse 6.** *Remembrance.* A good memory is very helpful and useful.

-1\.It is a great means of *knowledge:* for what signifies your reading or hearing, if you remember nothing?
+1\.
+It is a great means of *knowledge:* for what signifies your reading or hearing, if you remember nothing?

-2\.It is a means of *faith:* 1Co 15:2.
+2\.
+It is a means of *faith:* 1Co 15:2.

-3\.It is a means of *comfort.* If a poor Christian in distress could remember God's promises they would inspire him with new life; but when they are forgotten, his spirits sink.
+3\.
+It is a means of *comfort.* If a poor Christian in distress could remember God's promises they would inspire him with new life; but when they are forgotten, his spirits sink.

-4\.It is a means of *thankfulness.*
+4\.
+It is a means of *thankfulness.*

-5\.It is a means of *hope;* for "experience worketh hope" (Ro 5:4), and the memory is the storehouse of experience.
+5\.
+It is a means of *hope;* for "experience worketh hope" (Ro 5:4), and the memory is the storehouse of experience.

-6\.It is a means of *repentance;* for, how can we repent or mourn for that which we have forgotten?
+6\.
+It is a means of *repentance;* for, how can we repent or mourn for that which we have forgotten?

-7\.It is a means of *usefulness.* When one spark of grace is truly kindled in the heart, it will quickly endeavour to heat others also. *R. Steele.*
+7\.
+It is a means of *usefulness.* When one spark of grace is truly kindled in the heart, it will quickly endeavour to heat others also. *R. Steele.*

 **Verse 7.** (*first clause* ).
 To place the question in a strong light, let us consider,

-1\.Of whom is the question raised? *the Lord.*
+1\.
+Of whom is the question raised? *the Lord.*

-2\.What course of action is in question? *cast off for ever.*
+2\.
+What course of action is in question? *cast off for ever.*

-3\.Towards whom would the action be performed?
+3\.
+Towards whom would the action be performed?

 **Verse 8.** These questions,

-1\.Suppose a change in the immutable Jehovah in two glorious attributes.
+1\.
+Suppose a change in the immutable Jehovah in two glorious attributes.

-2\.Are contrary to all past evidence.
+2\.
+Are contrary to all past evidence.

-3\.Can only arise from the flesh and Satan; and, therefore,
+3\.
+Can only arise from the flesh and Satan; and, therefore,

-4\.Are to be met in the power of the Spirit, with strong faith in the Eternal God.
+4\.
+Are to be met in the power of the Spirit, with strong faith in the Eternal God.

 **Verse 10.** A confession applicable to many other matters.
 Such as, fear of death, fear of desertion, dread of public service, sensitiveness of neglect, etc.